SysKitTeam/docs-point/configuration/enable-role-based-access.md

 * **Access Syskit Point Power Platform reports**
 * **Schedule Power Platform reports**
 * **Perform Power Platform actions** on environments, apps, and flows
-    * Note that Power Platform Administrators in Syskit Point must have the Power Platform Administrator Entra ID role assigned to successfully run actions on Power Platform environments, apps, and flows
+    * Note that Power Platform Admins in Syskit Point must have the Power Platform Administrator Entra ID role assigned to successfully run actions on Power Platform environments, apps, and flows
 * **Have access to the Power Platform Dashboard tile**

 ### Why Should You Enable Role-Based Access